swiss-seismological-service/scrtdd/doc/base/multievent.rst

       --reloc-catalog arg                   Relocate the catalog passed as argument in multi-event mode.
 The input can be a single file (containing seiscomp origin
                                             ids) or a file triplet
                                             (station.csv,event.csv,phase.csv).
 For
                                             events stored in a XML files add the --ep option.
 Use in combination with
                                             --profile

       --ep arg                              Event parameters XML file for offline processing of contained origins
                                             (implies --test option).
 Each contained
                                             origin will be processed in
                                             signle-event mode unless
                                             --reloc-catalog is provided, which
                                             enable multi-event mode.

+      --dump-clusters arg                   Find clusters in the catalog passed as argument and save them in the working directory.The catalog can be a single
+                                            file (containing seiscomp origin ids)
+                                            or a file triplet (station.csv,event.cs
+                                            v,phase.csv).
+Use in combination with
+                                            --profile.
+The clusters will be saved
+                                            into the working directory

     ModeOptions: